We means the National Centre for Computing Education (NCCE), run by Department for Education (DfE) and STEM Learning.

 5. What we use your information for

-Where we have obtained your consent, we may use your image or quotes in our marketing materials.
+- Where we have asked for your consent, we may use your image or quotes in our marketing materials.
 Please note that where information has been used in printed material, it will not be possible for this to be withdrawn.

 6. On what legal basis we use your information

-We have a lawful basis for collecting your data as set out in section 3, “Why we collect that Information”, and for using the data for the purposes described in section 5, “What we use your information for”.
+We have a lawful basis for collecting your data as set out in section 6, “On what legal basis we use your information”, and for using the data for the purposes described in section 5, “What we use your information for”.